-Outputs of M1 and M2 produce significant information on SCM personnel's schedules and amount of manpower hours per day distributed among the activities of SCM.
-Concerning the previous models, the heuristic techniques, TS, and VNS were applied as a solution to M1 and M2.
-The solutions obtained were compared based on three criteria: (1) carrying cost; (2) uniform workload distribution; and (3) required working time.
+Outputs of M1 and M2 produce important information on SCM personnel's schedules and amount of manpower hours per day distributed among the activities of SCM.
+With reference to the previous models, the heuristic techniques, TS, and VNS were applied as a solution to M1 and M2.
 The best solutions stipulate that spending more time in procurement and inventory control operations than the current situation in hospitals.
-This suggests that hospitals should order more at specific times and reduce stock levels in central stores.
-The model also suggested controlling inventory levels in CUs by dedicating a person there to make replenishment decisions.
+This suggests that hospitals should order more at specific times and reduce stock levels in central medical stores.

-To better improve logistics, this approach would play critical role by coordinating their procurement and purchasing activities, the information it produces may be used to fix a schedule for the required number of workers to accomplish everyday activities but not the details of this schedule.
-Instances regarding schedule details include the special skills of these workers, delivery paths, and the assignment of different activities to different workers.
+To better improve logistics, this approach would play critical role by coordinating procurement and purchasing activities, where the information generated may be used to fix a schedule for the required number of workers to accomplish everyday activities but not the details of this schedule.
+Instances regarding schedule details include the special skill set of workers, delivery paths, and the assignment of different activities to different workers.
 The differing pathways have impact on the delivery time while worker activity assignment is controlled by the execution time of each activity, priority relationships between tasks, and break periods.
-Additionally, while the approach is best suited in performing "what-if" analysis to measure different strategies, it fell short to providing a tight schedule as an optimal solution.
+Additionally, even though the technique is best suited in performing "what-if" analysis to measure different strategies, it fell short to providing a tight schedule as an optimal solution.
 Lastly, the approach is computationally expensive.
 In the experiment setting, the naive assumption was made for small number of products, suppliers, and CUs.